thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 operation = "software_update"                             # a customized workflow

 [init]
-script = "/usr/bin/schedule-software-update.sh ${.}"      # checking is the software update command is timely
+script = "/usr/bin/schedule-software-update.sh ${.}"      # one can override any `proceed` action  - here with a checking step on_success = "scheduled"
-on_success = ["scheduled"]
 on_error = { status = "failed", reason = "not timely" }

 [scheduled]
-action = "builtin"                                        # the software installation steps are unchanged on_success = "executing"
+action = "builtin"                                        # one must keep the built-in behavior of the scheduled step on_exec = "logging"                                       # but the chaining rules can be adapted

+[logging]
+script = "/usr/bin/log-software-update.sh ${.}"           # one can add extra steps - here a logging step
+on_success = "executing"

 [executing]
-action = "builtin"
+action = "builtin"                                        # one must keep the built-in behavior of the executing step on_success = "commit"                                     # but the chaining rules can be adapted on_error = "rollback"

+[commit]
+script = "/usr/bin/commit-software-update.sh ${.}"        # one can add extra steps - here a commit step
 on_success = "successful"

+[rollback]
+script = "/usr/bin/rollback-software-update.sh ${.}"      # one can add extra steps - here a rollback step
+on_success = "failed"

 [successful]
-action = "cleanup"
+action = "cleanup"                                        # terminal steps cannot be changed

 [failed]
 action = "cleanup"